-You probably already know it, and honestly, you probably don’t want your fears confirmed but, cell phone use is bad for your back.
+You probably already know it, and honestly, you probably don’t want your fears confirmed.
+Cell phone use is bad for your back.
 In fact, it is bad for your brain too, but we will visit that idea later.
 “Smartphone Slouching” has been shown by research to cause poor posture that can lead to chronic health issues such as pain.
 Mostly the pain shows up in your back and neck abut can affect your joints also such as your wrists, and knees.
 Tennis Elbow is another common pain that results from texting.
 Digestive problems and circulation problems are becoming more and more common too.

 These problems are impacting children more than adults because of the amount of time kids spend on their cell phones.
 “Text Neck” causes the muscles in the neck to tighten and creates a misalignment of the spinal segments in the child’s back.
 In the short run, this results in neck pain.
 In the long run, it can create degenerative disc disease that can give your child chronic health problems as they age.
+Learn how Cell Phone Use Bad For Your Back.

 Why is Cell Phone Use Bad for Your Back?

 When you are standing straight up and looking forward with your arms at your side 10 – 12 pounds of pressure is being put on your spine.
 A research study was performed in 2014 and found that the more you look down, the heavier your head is on your spine.
 This ultimately causes BIG problems for people.
 Check out the numbers.
 When you look down 15 degrees, like you would on your phone, the pressure on your spine jumps to 27 lbs.
-When you look down 30 degrees, it’s 40 pounds of pressure; at 45 degrees, it’s 49 pounds of pressure; and at 60 degrees, it’s a dangerous 60 pounds of pressure on your spine.
+When you look down 30 degrees, it’s 40 pounds of pressure; at 45 degrees, it’s 49 pounds of pressure.
+And at 60 degrees, it’s a dangerous 60 pounds of pressure on your spine.
 Considering most kids bend their necks between upwards of 45 degrees when they are using their phones, that’s a lot of undue stress on the spine.
 That stress can have debilitating effects over time.

 What is Tech Neck and Why Is It Bad for Kids?